Bulgaria

 Project venue: National Archaeological Reserve Deultum - Debelt

-The nearest air terminals: Burgas airport (45 km/28 mi), Varna airport (160 km/100 mi).
+The nearest air terminals: Sofia Airport, Burgas Airport (45 km/28 mi), Varna Airport (160 km/100 mi).
 If participants arrive at one of these airports, a transfer to Debelt may be arranged by request.
-Transfers prices are:
+Transfers can be shared by several participants.

 How to get there?
 Bus lines connect Debelt with Burgas and Sozopol.